 With technological advancements in all sectors facilitating a rapid rate of innovation, commercialisation is happening at a fast pace.
-Critical to maximising the return on the development investment and transforming an invention into a profitable venture, is a practical and commercial approach to commercialisation and licensing of the IP.

 - Acting for a peak industry body on complex trade mark proprietorship issues, trade mark infringement and enforcement matters, and trade mark licences in numerous foreign markets such as Japan, the EU, Brazil, Uruguay, Argentina, Chile, New Zealand, South Africa and Canada.

 - Advising on the commercialisation of new plant varieties (PBR) and related IP rights (trade marks).

 - Advising a joint venture company, formed between the Australian and New Zealand apple and pear industries, to globally commercialise new plant varieties.

 - Advising for a Chinese solar company in respect of licensing patented technology from an Australian company and its related commercial arrangements.

 - Acting on behalf of a plant variety rights owner in the licensing of new table-grape varieties and related IP rights (predominantly plant breeders’ rights) in relation to outbound licensing of new varieties and inbound licensing of new varieties from a US company.